 Bravo! has 45 exquisite over-dyed colors and each card has a generous 15 yards.
 The colors of Bravo match the colors of Overture.
 I recommend using 2 plies of Bravo! on Congress Cloth, 3-4 plies on 18 mesh, and 5-6 plies on 13/14 mesh.

 I also recommend stranding Bravo! (and using a laying tool) so that your stitches lay smoothly on your canvas.

-Be sure and hop over to the Serendipity Needleworks Facebook group to check out my stitched sample.
-Or find it on Instagram – and be sure to share your stitch samples, too.
+Be sure and hop over to my Instagram to check out my stitched sample – and be sure to share your stitch samples, too.
 Use the hashtag #threadventure so everyone can find your pictures!

 It’s been so much fun sharing this needlepoint stitch for buildings with you.

 Now, let’s hop on board the Serendipity Express and hit the road to our next Threadventure destination…